WebstepSweden/Zerubbabel/README.md

 ## The Problem

-Analyse the bible text and create a dictionary with words as keys and the number of places in which they appear as values.
+How many times does the word God appear in the Bible?
+And how about Jesus?
+Is there more love than hate in the bible?
+How about sheep vs goats?
+And most importantly, is there really a guy named Zerubbabel in the Bible?
+In this project, we intend to analyze the bible text and create a dictionary with words as keys and the number of appearances as values, in order to draw some conclusions about the questions above.

 ## Implementation